tawk/tawk-messenger-ember/README.md

 ## Quickstart
 Add **tawkMessenger** property in your **config/environment.js** file.
-The **propertyId** and **widgetId** will be found on your tawk Dashboard.
+The **propertyId** and **widgetId** will be found on your tawk.to Dashboard.

 Log in to your account and go to **Administration > Channels > Chat Widget**.